mustafaakin/my-website/content/posts/2021-12-08-running-intellij-idea-with-jdk17-for-better-render-performance.md

 ---
-title: Running IntellJ IDEA with JDK 17 for Better Render Performance with Metal
+title: Running IntelliJ IDEA with JDK 17 for Better Render Performance with Metal
 date: 2021-12-08
 ---